chnyda/taikungoclient/client/docs/PrometheusRuleListDto.md

 HasLastModifiedBy returns a boolean if a field has been set.

-### SetLastModifiedByNil

-`func (o *PrometheusRuleListDto) SetLastModifiedByNil(b bool)`

- SetLastModifiedByNil sets the value for LastModifiedBy to be an explicit nil

-### UnsetLastModifiedBy
-`func (o *PrometheusRuleListDto) UnsetLastModifiedBy()`

-UnsetLastModifiedBy ensures that no value is present for LastModifiedBy, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)